GiancarloMassimo/Contra-Swap/README.md

 **How to download:**

-Option 1: Go to the releases tab in this repository and download the .zip file.
+Option 1: Go to the releases tab in this repository and download the "ContraSwapWindowsBuild.zip" file.

 Option 2: Go to https://drive.google.com/file/d/18yyg36ukHSGZHz-1aFwRfSIxflnBjBF-/view?usp=sharing and download the .zip file.